-Parson to Person 2 Corinthians 4 - Part 4 (Spiritual Warfare and the Believer)
+Parson to Person 2 Corinthians 4 - Part 6 (Spiritual Warfare and the Believer) ~Repeated from 2-2-25~

 Peter wrote that believers should "[b]e sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
 Resist him, steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world" (1 Peter 5:8-9).